 The Birkett Six Hour Relay Race

-The UK's largest annual motor race will return on October 28th 2017.
+The UK's largest annual motor race will return on October 27th 2018.
 Offering six hours of unbeatable racing on the Silverstone Grand Prix Circuit in a relay format, last year's Birkett saw a capacity grids of 70 teams with reserves, so don't miss out this year - submit your team entry early and be part of one of motorsport's longest-running traditions.
-2017 entry packs are available here and keep an eye on the Birkett Facebook page for up to date news.
+2018 entry packs will be available mid-summer, and keep an eye on the Birkett Facebook page for up to date news.

 About the Birkett